KILTprotocol/docs/docs/develop/03_workshop/07_verification.md

 ## Create Presentation

 It's not enough to just send our credential as a <span className="label-role claimer">Claimer</span> as we also need to prove ownership of it.
-This is done by creating a presentation by signing the <span className="label-role verifier">Verifier</span>'s challenge.
+This is done by creating a presentation and signing the <span className="label-role verifier">Verifier</span>'s challenge.

 <TsJsBlock title="claimer/createPresentation">
   {CreatePresentation}